-2. Feasibility Study
+2. Feasibility Study [Background Discussion Paper]

-- Regional Positioning providing an assessment of the importance of the facility to the region and the potential to be positioned as a regional leader in the equine industry. - Analysis of Existing Conditions an audit and condition report of existing facilities. - Market Analysis including investigation of current uses, identification of demand and a review of market trends and potential markets. - Assessment of Development Options examining the range of facilities and activities for inclusion in the masterplan and an assessment of potential development scenarios; with the ultimate selection of a preferred development option. - Development impact assessing the potential environmental and social impacts of the preferred development option. - Economic considerations analysing the viability of proposals, the economic impact of the preferred development option and potential funding opportunities.
+- Regional Positioning providing an assessment of the importance of the facility to the region and the potential to be positioned as a regional leader in the equine industry. - Analysis of Existing Conditions an audit and condition report of existing facilities. - Market Analysis including investigation of current uses, identification of demand and a review of market trends and potential markets. - Assessment of Development Alternatives examining the range of facilities and activities for inclusion in the masterplan and an assessment of potential development scenarios; with the ultimate selection of a preferred development alternative. - Economic considerations analysing the viability of proposals, the economic impact of the preferred development alternative and potential funding opportunities.

-3. Masterplan
+3. Recommendations Report.

-- Preparation of a masterplan for the investigation area to address the key objectives and recommended concept. - 4.
-Implementation Plan - Actions and Implementation preparing an implementation plan that identifies actions, responsibilities, and timelines for the implementation of the masterplan. - 5.
+- Following consultation of the Background Discussion Paper a recommended concept will be proposed. - 4.
+Masterplan - Preparation of a masterplan for the investigation area to address the key objectives and recommended concept. - 5.
+Implementation Plan - Actions and Implementation preparing an implementation plan that identifies actions, responsibilities, and timelines for the implementation of the masterplan. - 6.
 Final Reporting - Final Report the delivery of a final report that succinctly summaries all elements of the project in a consolidated report.